simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-idp-remote.md

 ### Decrypting assertions

 It is possible to decrypt the assertions received from an IdP.
-Currently the only algorithm supported is `AES128_CBC` or `RIJNDAEL_128`.
+The supported algorithms are listed in `sharedkey_algorithm` below.

 There are two modes of encryption supported by SimpleSAMLphp.
 One is symmetric encryption, in which case both the SP and the IdP needs to share a key.
 The other mode is the use of public key encryption.
 In that mode, the public key of the SP is extracted from the certificate of the SP.